Saturday, January 31, 2026

 That was mostly what I wanted: to write my family tree out in cursive and to have a place to keep it.
 (I always loved my own handwriting and still do—even though it’s less elegant and practiced than it used to be.)
 The trouble was, I really only knew my lineage as far back as my grandparents.
 Do most people know the names of all 8 of their great-grandparents?
 I do now!
 But I didn’t until I decided to write it all in this family Bible.
 What do we really know about the very people who made us who we are, whose DNA we share, whose life-quests, and preoccupations, and personal choices undoubtedly still shape us, even though we’ve never met them?
 Get past grandma and grandpa, and most of us know very little about where we come from.
 This was certainly the case with me.
 So, I had to do some digging, for which the Internet was far more helpful than my parents, who are in their early 80s.

-My father’s maternal grandmother died on Christmas morning when I was 8, and she's the only great-grandparent I remember.
-(This isn't her; this is my father's paternal grandmother, whom he barely knew, but whose grave I found very close to my place up north--like 3 miles away.)
+This is my father's paternal grandmother.
+He speaks of her fondly--even though her son (the grandfather I never knew) was a drunkard and a rogue.
+My father describes her as a tiny little woman, thin as a broom, who suffered from tuberculosis and was always happy.
+Her husband left her when they were both young, which may have contributed to her sunny disposition; men in that family have always been louts--till my generation, of course.
+I found her grave very close to my place up north--like 3 miles away.
+He loved his paternal grandma, but his maternal grandmother was maybe his favorite human being.
+She died on Christmas morning when I was 8, and she's the only great-grandparent I remember.
 She loomed large in family legend.
 My father and his sister absolutely worshiped her.
 She would come to stay with them for a few weeks at a time when they were children.
 I remember her as a frail, withered old lady with a single long silver braid wrapped like a crown around he top of her head.
 She looked ancient, older than water.
 Turns out, she was only 75 when she died.
 A 75-year old in the 21st century Pittsburgh suburbs probably has a TikTok account and kick-boxes for exercise.
 Why did people look so much older back then than they do today?
 The actors who played Archie and Edith on “All in the Family” were only in their 40s!
 By modern standards, they looked to be in their 60s.

 Actually, I call it a wheelbarrow, but our 2002 Honda Accord might be the best car I’ve ever owned, even still at 270,000 miles.
 It often sits unused for weeks at a time, but it always fires right up.
 And it’s got that great old car smell inside.
 Down in Pittsburgh, people look at you judgmentally for driving such an old and unsightly car.
 Up north, these old Hondas are in demand because they run forever.
 When our mechanic offered to buy it off us, two weeks ago, I decided it’s time to start taking better care of the thing, maybe even get it repainted.